tuist/Command/docs/index.md

 features:
   - title: Linux-compatible
-    details: All the components have been tested on Linux environments.
+    details: Process is compatible with Linux and macOS and we have a suite of tests that run on both platforms.
-  - title: Themable
+  - title: Async/await compatible
-    details: You can customize the appearance of the components by passing a theme object.
+    details: The API is aligned with Swift's long-term plan for concurrency.
-  - title: Extensible
+  - title: Maintain by Tuist
-    details: We provide the foundations needed to build your own components.
+    details: Process underpins Tuist's core functionality and is maintained by the Tuist community.
 ---